lheapcs/docs/_includes/v2/connector/v1content/marketo.md

 To create a bulk export from Marketo we must create 2 cycles:

-1. **Cycle 1** will be used to Create the export job, add that job to the processing queue and then send the Export ID to the Cycle 2
+- **Cycle 1** will be used to Create the export job, add that job to the processing queue and then send the Export ID to the Cycle 2

-2. **Cycle 2** will start when it's first step, a webhook, receives the Export ID from Cycle 1.
+- **Cycle 2** will start when it's first step, a webhook, receives the Export ID from Cycle 1.
 Cycle 2 will then check the status of the export job.
 If the status is **completed** we will continue down the true branch to retrieve the file content.
 If the status is not **completed** we will continue down the false branch, wait for a specified amount of time and then call the starting webhook again, thus repeating the process of Cycle 2

 **Generic Webhook** and **Generic File** will both need to be installed from our Utility Connectors library.

 More information on these connectors can be found [here](https://docs.cyclr.com/generic-webhook) and [here](https://docs.cyclr.com/generic-file).

----

 Now lets look at the export process in more detail.

-**Cycle 1**:
+##### Cycle 1

 ![create export job configuration](./images/marketo_export_11.png)